oluyalireuben/Loading-Bar-Animation/README.md

    git clone https://github.com/oluyalireuben/Loading-Bar-Animation.git

 3. Open the `index.html` file in a web browser to view the loading bar animation.
-You can do this by double-clicking the `index.html` file or by using a local development server.
+You can do this by double-clicking the `index.html` file or by using a local development server. cd Loading-Bar-Animation

-4. The loading animation will run in a continuous loop, changing colors and giving the appearance of a loading process.
+5. The loading animation will run in a continuous loop, changing colors and giving the appearance of a loading process.